Template Inheritance and Reusability

 {block menu}...{/block}

-Using the {import} command, import all the blocks and definitions defined in blocks.latte into another template:
+Using the {import} command, we import all the blocks and definitions defined in blocks.latte into another template:

 {import 'blocks.latte'}